Michaelhess17/Playlist_Controller_App/README.md

 *   View current playback status.
 *   Reorder playlists and songs within playlists (drag and drop).
 *   Set default volume per playlist.
-*   Set auto-advance to next playlist.
+*   Set whether to auto-advance to next playlist.
 *   Set loop per playlist.
-*   Set transition mode (fade, complete, stop) between playlists.
+*   Set transition mode between playlists.
+    * Stop mode sets the music to stop once the playlist is over or the "Next Playlist" button is pressed
+    * Complete mode sets the music to move to advance to the next playlist after the current song completes
+    * Fade mode fades out the current song immediately and moves to the next playlist if the "Next Playlist" button is pressed
 *   Seek within the current track.
 *   Rename playlists and songs.
 *   Display playlist runtimes.